christensenacademy/christensen-academy/modules/css-layouts/textpages/span-vs-div.md

 Also notice how span elements are inline elements and don't display on a new line as block elements would.
 For example, here's what would happen if you changed the span tags to div tags in the previous example:

 ![](http://christensenacademy.org/modules/css-layouts/textpages/purpose-of-span2.png)

+##Conclusion
+`<span>` elements are generic inline elements, while `div` elements are generic block-level elements.
+I say they're "generic" elements because they don't carry any special *semantic meaning*.

+Allow me to explain.
+Semantically speaking, the `<p>` element should have a paragraph of text as content.
+Similarly, the `<h1>` element should be used to create a very important heading on a webpage.

+However, `<div>` and `<span>` don't really have any semantic meaning.
+Because of this, I like to refer to them as "generic" block-level and inline elements.
+You can use them for pretty much anything, but you should only use them if there isn't a better semantic option.
+For example, if you wanted to, you could start using the `<div>` element every time you wanted a heading or paragraph on your page.
+Using CSS, you could customize those `<div>` elements to look however you want them to look.
+However, this is highly frowned upon.
+Instead of using the `<div>` element, you should really use the `<h1><h2>...<h6>` elements for heading and the `<p>` element for paragraphs.